top of page

 Qinling Panda from Central China Eating Bamboo - Wildlife Photography by Blake Ferguson - Toronto Zoo

-My favourite exhibit at the Toronto Zoo were the Panda Bears, where throughout my career in capturing fine-art images as a freelance photographer, the Panda Bear composition led as one of my all-time favourites.
+My favourite exhibit at the Toronto Zoo were the Panda Bears, where throughout my career in capturing fine-art images as a beginner photographer, the Panda Bear composition led as one of my all-time favourites.
 There is nothing more tranquil to any human than witnessing a cute, cuddly Panda, indulging in bamboo.

-Animal Welfare and Conservation Efforts
+How the Toronto Zoo Supports Animal Welfare and Conservation Efforts.

-As a hobbyist photographer and mid-adult, I have often contemplated the ethical complexities of wildlife in captivity.
+As a beginner photographer and young-adult, I have often contemplated the ethical complexities of wildlife in captivity.
 In a time when awareness around animal welfare has grown, I could not help but reflect on the historical decline of institutions like the circus, once a celebrated form of entertainment, now considered outdated and ethically questionable.
 This shift made me skeptical about zoos as well.
 Were these animals truly living fulfilling lives in confined environments?
 Am I complicit in overlooking their reality?

-Nature Photography by Blake Ferguson depicts a sleeping Grizzly Bear at the Toronto Zoo in Ontario, Canada.
+A Wildlife Photograph of a sleeping Grizzly Bear at the Toronto Zoo in Ontario, Canada.

 These questions carried while composing photographs through fences and barriers at the Toronto Zoo.
 These physical limitations mirrored my inner tension, feeling restricted not only by the enclosures but also by the uncertainty of what role I played in the broader ethical conversation.